Ross Jenkins (footballer, born 1990): Career

-Jenkins was born in Watford and began a two-year academy scholarship with Watford in summer 2007.
+Jenkins was born in Watford and began a two-year academy scholarship with his hometown club in summer 2007.
 During the 2007–08 season he played regularly in the club's under-18 side, as well as appearing for the reserves.
 After appearing frequently for Watford's first team during the 2008 pre-season, he made his competitive debut on 12 August 2008 whilst still an academy scholar.
 Jenkins played the entire game as Watford beat League One side Bristol Rovers 1–0 in the League Cup.
 He remained in the club's League Cup team, playing full games against Darlington, West Ham United and Swansea City before Watford bowed out to Tottenham Hotspur in the quarter-final.

 Jenkins made his league debut in the defeat at Barnsley on 15 November 2008 under the management of Malky Mackay, and retained his place in the team thereafter, scoring his first league goal in the 3–2 defeat at promotion contenders Birmingham City on 6 December.
 In 2009, Jenkins formed a midfield partnership with Jack Cork under manager Brendan Rodgers in which the team climbed to 13th place in the league by the end of the season.
 He made his 50th start for Watford on 20 October 2009 against Ipswich Town.

-Jenkins then went on to represent England at U20 level, playing at the Hawthornes against Montenegro beating them 5–0.
+Jenkins then went on to represent England at U20 level, playing in a 5–0 win over Montenegro at The Hawthorns.

 Jenkins signed for Plymouth Argyle on an initial one-month loan on 21 September.
 He scored on his debut in League Two as the club came from two goals behind to win 3–2 at Morecambe.
 After scoring his first goal, Jenkins said he determined to expect to score more goals at Plymouth.
-However, Jenkins time at Plymouth Argyle was short-lived and return to his parent club after suffering a groin injury Jenkins joined Barnet on loan in March 2013, and made his debut when he played 90 minutes in a 4–1 home win over Morecambe.
+However, his time at Plymouth Argyle was short-lived and he returned to his parent club after suffering a groin injury.
+Jenkins joined Barnet on loan in March 2013, and made his debut when he played 90 minutes in a 4–1 home win over Morecambe.
 He scored his first goal for Barnet in a 3–2 defeat at Accrington Stanley on 16 March 2013.
 Jenkins made 5 appearances in total before returning to Watford.